AnthonyYos/IoT/README.md

 # BearthWorld
 Bearthworld is a iphone application that allows clients to connect with midwives and doulas.
-After creating an account and connecting with a midwife and doula, the client can then manage their upcoming appointments and courses.
+If the client isn't connected to a midwife or doula they can search through a list of certified personel.
+Tclient can view a bio page that will help them decide if the personel is a good match.
+After connecting with a midwife and doula, the client can manage their upcoming appointments and courses, as well as schedule any additional appointments and courses they may need.

 # Roadmap
 * Finish wire frame of application.